Sandbird/covid19-Greece/README.md

 ### Added

 - greece.json.
 Added active_cases_estimate in prefectures-details array, to hold the estimated active cases for the region.
 It is based on the last 14 days of confirmed cases.
-It is calculated from the beginning of the pandemic untill today, so it is not exactly the data from the last 14 days (ex. the 15th day before today had a value as well, so it takes that into account as well)
+It is calculated from the beginning of the pandemic untill today, so it is not exactly the data from the last 14 days (ex. the 15th day before today had a value as well, so it takes that into account as well).
+The estimated value is shown when you mouse-over the Region's name at the 'Per Prefecture' section.

 ## 27-09-2021